sjml/beschi/README.md

 * With the various length variables: they will be set properly when reading a message out of a buffer, but *you are responsible* for making sure they are correct before they go into a buffer.
 C has no way to track the length of arrays (without introducing another dependency), so it's up to you.
 * The calculated length for strings does not include a null terminator.
 * When declaring an instance of a message, it's probably best to use the generated constant `{namespace}_{message_name}_default` to make sure that its members are initialized and that its identifying byte is set correctly.
 Otherwise things might break.
 * Reading a message from a buffer copies all the data it needs, so the buffer can be discarded safely afterwards.
-This *does* mean, though, that the reading functions might allocate memory if there are lists are strings in the structure.
+This *does* mean, though, that the reading functions might allocate memory if there are lists or strings in the structure.
 They will need to be `free`-ed or will leak.
     - Every message struct has an associated `{namespace}_Destroy{message_type}` function that handles that for you.
 * `ProcessRawBytes` gives you an array of pointers to `void` (`void**`); you can check each one for its type with `{namespace}_GetMessageType` and then cast as you need to.
 (There is also a `{namespace}_DestroyMessageList` to help with cleaning that up when you're done.)

 ## Future
 I will admit that part of me wants to make new writers, but since I don't have a separate project motivating that at the moment, it's not likely to get done.
-If someone loves this sytem, though, and really wants to see a generator for Rust or Haskell or whatever, let me know.
+If someone loves this system, though, and really wants to see a generator for Rust or Haskell or whatever, let me know.
 The existing writers should be decent starting points — they aren't terribly clever (no AST or interesting data structures), just iterating over the protocol and writing out serialization/deserialization code.

 ## Beschi?